k-o-d-e-n/Realtime/README.md

 ### Debugging
 Add debug argument 'REALTIME_CRASH_ON_ERROR' passed on launch, to catch internal errors.

+### JS
+Also exists NodeJS module, created for Vue.js application.
+Source code you can found in `js` folder.

 ## Limitations
 Realtime objects should not passed between threads.